ClickHouse/ClickHouse/docs/en/operations/utils/clickhouse-benchmark.md

     - Endpoint of ClickHouse server.
     - Number of processed queries.
-    - QPS: Metric "how many queries server performed per second" that measured in a period (`--delay`) of reporting.
+    - QPS: QPS: How many queries server performed per second during a period specified in the `--delay` argument.
-    - RPS: Metric "how many rows server read per second" that measured in a period (`--delay`) of reporting.
+    - RPS: How many rows server read per second during a period specified in the `--delay` argument.
-    - MiB/s: Metric "how many mebibytes server read per second" that measured in a period (`--delay`) of reporting.
+    - MiB/s: How many mebibytes server read per second during a period specified in the `--delay` argument.
-    - result RPS: Metric "how many rows placed by server to the result of a query per second" that measured in a period (`--delay`) of reporting.
+    - result RPS: How many rows placed by server to the result of a query per second during a period specified in the `--delay` argument.
     - result MiB/s.
-Metric "how many mebibytes placed by server to the result of a query per second" that measured for a period (`--delay`) of reporting.
+How many mebibytes placed by server to the result of a query per second during a period specified in the `--delay` argument.

 - Percentiles of queries execution time.